 History data:

-The course of pregnancy Key words: no pathology, mild toxicosis, severe toxicosis, threat of premature birth, somatic diseases, infectious diseases, preeclampsia.
+Progress of pregnancy: without pathology, mild toxicosis, severe toxicosis, threat of premature birth, somatic diseases, infectious diseases, gestosis.

 Fetal development: without pathology, with pathological manifestations.